ZichenWen1/ClawGUI/clawgui-agent/README.md

 ## 📊 ClawGUI-Eval Evaluation

-ClawGUI-Agent has a built-in [ClawGUI-Eval](../clawgui-eval) evaluation skill that drives standardized GUI Grounding model evaluation via natural language.
+ClawGUI-Agent includes a built-in [ClawGUI-Eval](../clawgui-eval) skill that turns natural language into a complete benchmark run — from GPU environment check through multi-GPU inference, judging, and metric reporting — without writing a single script.

 ### Prerequisites